 - Crispy free range bacon.

-Love to receive your feedback!
-Post comments and let me know what you think of this recipe.
+This is also great for brunch, lunch or a super fast dinner!
+I'd love to receive your feedback!
+Post a comment and let me know what you think of this recipe.